Power Ring (character): Solomon Baz

 Solomon Baz was the Earth-3 doppelgänger of Simon Baz.
 He was once a getaway driver with a fearsome reputation until he took a job delivering a bomb to a concert.
 Arriving at the venue, Solomon relented, unable to bring himself to blow up the young concertgoers.
 Questioning his identity and overcome with insecurity, Solomon was soon selected to become the new host and victim of the Ring of Volthoom.
 When his life was inevitably consumed by the ring, Solomon joined the other deceased ring bearers of the Power Ring Corps in the Green Realm.
 There he remained, buried in the dirt, until called upon to face his Earth-0 counterpart.

 Rebirth

 During the "Year of the Villain" event, Earth 3 alongside the Crime Syndicate of America was revived.
 Power Ring returns and uses his ring to see how many alternate Earth’s are left after Perputua’s assault.
 He states that Earth-3 is safe because Perputua is only destroying "good guy" Earths.
-Lex Luther of Earth 0 comes to escort them to Perpetua.
+Lex Luthor of Earth 0 comes to escort them to Perpetua.
 After witnessing Johnny Quick get killed when he suspects that allying with her is a bad idea, he returns to Earth 3 to lead the people in her army where the people of Earth 3 were turned into Apex Predators.